mamedev/docs/source/basicuse/using.rst

 **-[no]autosave**

 	When enabled, automatically creates a save state file when exiting MAME and automatically attempts to reload it when later starting MAME with the same game.
 This only works for games that have explicitly enabled save state support in their driver.
 The default is OFF (-noautosave).

 **-playback** / **-pb** *<filename>*

 	Specifies a file from which to play back a series of game inputs.
-This	feature does not work reliably for all games, but can be used to watch a previously recorded game session from start to finish.
+Thisfeature does not work reliably for all games, but can be used to watch a previously recorded game session from start to finish.
 In order to make things consistent, you should only record and playback with all configuration (.cfg), NVRAM (.nv), and memory card files deleted.
 The default is NULL (no playback).

+**-exit_after_playback**

+	Tells MAME to exit after finishing playback of the input file.

 **-record** / **-rec** *<filename>*

 	Specifies a file to record all input from a game session.
 This can be used to record a game session for later playback.
 This feature does not work reliably for all games, but can be used to watch a previously recorded game session from start to finish.
 In order to make things consistent, you should only record and playback with all configuration (.cfg), NVRAM (.nv), and memory card files deleted.
 The default is NULL (no recording).

-**-[no]record_timecode**
+**-record_timecode**

-	Specify whether to create a timecode file.
+	Tells MAME to create a timecode file.
 It contains a line with elapsed times on each press of timecode shortcut key (*default is F12*).
 This option works only when recording mode is enabled (**-record** option).
 The file is saved in the *inp* folder.
+By default, no timecode file is saved.

 **-mngwrite** *<filename>*